b0b7h3d0g/PhotoVoter/README.md

 # Meet PhotoVoter
-PhotoVoter is a simple and fancy photo gallery written in .NET 4.0 using jQuery, CSS3, MVC3, Razor, SQL CE 4.0, EF and OpenID
+A simple and fancy photo gallery written in .NET 4.0 using jQuery, CSS3, MVC3, Razor, SQL CE 4.0, EF and OpenID

 ## Before You Start
 * Put the correct path for DatabaseEntities connection string in the web.config